haxe-continuation/haxe-continuation/README.md

 ## Usage

-If a function's last parameter is a callback function, it is an *async function*.
-**haxe-continuation** enable you to write an async function in *continuation-passing style (CPS)*.
+If a function's last parameter is a callback function, it is an *asynchronous function*. **haxe-continuation** enable you to write an synchronous function in *continuation-passing style (CPS)*.

-You can use `Continuation.cpsFunction` to write such a CPS async function.
+You can use `Continuation.cpsFunction` to write such a CPS asynchronous function.
 In `Continuation.cpsFunction`, `async` is a keyword to invoke other async functions.
 In `async`, You need not to explicitly pass a callback function.
 Instead, the code after `async` will be captured as the callback function used by the callee.

     import com.dongxiguo.continuation.Continuation;
     class Sample